CyberSecuriTim/ad-gpo-deployment/README.md

 <h3> STEP 1.2: Create the Group Policy Object (GPO) </h3>

 - Open the "Group Policy Management" console
    - Right click the Organizational Unit where all the domain client computers reside "_CLIENTS" (this OU was created in the previous lab) and create the group policy object (GPO) and link it here.
-   - Name this new GPO "Enable RDP for Non-Admin Users)
+   - Name this new GPO "Enable RDP for Non-Admin Users".

 ![image](https://github.com/user-attachments/assets/e62fe5fd-b13e-49bb-a8c9-e902c1c398bf) ![image](https://github.com/user-attachments/assets/f309b193-0dab-440a-873b-f8941cf54487)